 For the frosting

-2 tsp. vanilla extract
+- 2 teaspoon vanilla extract

+- Preheat oven to 350 degrees.
 In a large bowl, mix cake mix, pudding mix, sour cream, eggs, water and oil.
 Mix until combined.

 - Bake for 45-50 minutes, or until a toothpick inserted in the middle comes out clean.

-Let cool for 20 minutes.
+- Let cool for 20 minutes.
 Remove from pan, cover with plastic wrap and let refrigerate for 1-2 hours, or overnight.

 For the frosting

-In a large bowl, mix cream cheese and butter until smooth.
+- In a large bowl, mix cream cheese and butter until smooth.
 Mix in vanilla.

-Gradually add in powdered sugar while stirring.
+- Gradually add in powdered sugar while stirring.
 If it looks too thin (stiff peaks do not form), add more powdered sugar.
 If it looks too thick add 2 Tbsp of milk.

-To frost the cake, cut the corner off of a ziplock bag, fill bag with frosting and pipe from the center of the cake, over the top, and down to the plate.
-Once you have gone all the way around, fill the middle.
+- Pipe from the outside bottom third of the cake, over the top, and down to the center circle.
+Once you have gone all the way around, fill the middle with a swirl.